regalferg/burger/README.md

 ## Instructions
 	- To Install Packages:
 		- npm install
-		- Copy contents of newseed.sql to your preferred database -To Run Burger App:
+		- Copy contents of schema.sql and seeds.sql to your preferred database.
+	-To Run Burger App:
 		- node server.js